-Neuropsychologist Estefanía Lesser explains to us the benefits of cognitive stimulation for older adults with depression, as well as the most effective strategies.
+Neuropsychologist Estefanía Lesser explains the benefits of cognitive stimulation for older adults with depression, as well as the most effective strategies.

 Introduction

-In the first part of this article we analyzed how depression in old age affects cognitive functions and why cognitive stimulation represents a key strategy for its management.
-Below, we explore the specific benefits of this intervention, practical strategies and the essential role of the therapeutic team.
+In the first part of this article we analyzed how depression in older adults affects cognitive functions and why cognitive stimulation represents a key strategy for addressing it.
+Below, we explore the specific benefits of this intervention, practical strategies and the fundamental role of the therapeutic team.

-Benefits of cognitive stimulation for the older adult with depression
+Benefits of cognitive stimulation for older adults with depression

-The cognitive stimulation produces positive effects across multiple dimensions of functioning in the older adult with depression, especially when carried out systematically and within an interdisciplinary approach.
-The benefits are not limited to the cognitive domain but also extend to emotional and social well-being.
+The cognitive stimulation produces positive effects across multiple dimensions of functioning in older adults with depression, especially when carried out systematically and within an interdisciplinary approach.
+The benefits are not limited solely to the cognitive domain, but also extend to emotional and social well-being.

-Cognitive benefits of cognitive stimulation for the older adult with depression
+Cognitive benefits of cognitive stimulation for older adults with depression

-- Improvement of memory: Advances are observed in working memory, verbal memory and recognition, functions especially sensitive to aging and depression (Jean et al., 2010; Gates et al., 2011).
+- Improvement in memory: Improvements are observed in working memory, verbal memory and recognition, functions especially sensitive to aging and depression (Jean et al., 2010; Gates et al., 2011).

-- Increase in attention and concentration: Regular participation in mental exercises stimulates sustained and selective attention, which facilitates the performance of daily activities (Kinsella et al., 2009).
+- Increased attention and concentration: Regular participation in mental exercises stimulates sustained attention and selective attention, which facilitates performance of daily activities (Kinsella et al., 2009).

-- Stimulation of language and verbal fluency: Activities such as reading, guided conversation and naming exercises help preserve linguistic and communicative skills (Crespo et al., 2012).
+- Stimulation of language and verbal fluency: Activities such as reading, guided conversation and naming exercises help preserve language and communication skills (Crespo et al., 2012).

-- Strengthening reasoning and cognitive flexibility: Problem solving and training of executive functions increase adaptability and decision-making (Reijnders et al., 2013).
+- Strengthening of reasoning and cognitive flexibility: Problem-solving and training of executive functions increase adaptability and decision-making capacity (Reijnders et al., 2013).

-Emotional and social benefits of cognitive stimulation for the older adult with depression
+Emotional and social benefits of cognitive stimulation for older adults with depression

 - Reduction of social isolation: Participating in group or interactive sessions stimulates interpersonal contact, strengthening the sense of belonging and motivation (Bahar-Fuchs et al., 2013).

-- Increase in self-esteem and sense of accomplishment: Overcoming cognitive challenges gives the older adult a more positive self-perception, which is essential to counteract the hopelessness associated with depression (Cummings et al., 2019).
+- Increase in self-esteem and sense of achievement: Overcoming cognitive challenges gives the older adult a more positive perception of themselves, which is fundamental to counteracting the hopelessness associated with depression (Cummings et al., 2019).

-Recommended frequency and duration of cognitive stimulation programs for the older adult with depression
+Recommended frequency and duration of cognitive stimulation programs for older adults with depression

 The benefits of cognitive stimulation are more evident when applied with structure, continuity and personalization.
 The literature suggests: